 (2) Sexual dimorphism in size increases with body size when males are bigger then females, and decreases with the increase in average body size when females are bigger (Rensch's Rule) (Rensch, 1959).
 Rule was derived from the analysis of phylogeny of 40 independent lines of terrestrial animals, mostly vertebrates.
 Examples of the lines that follow the rule include primates, pinnipeds, and artiodactyls (Fairbairn, 1997).
+Exceptions from Rensch's rule are found mainly in taxa in which females are larger than males (Bunce et al., 2003; Tubaro, Bertelli, 2003; Webb, Freckleton, 2007).
 The reasons for this pattern are still unclear.
 Why males are much bigger then females in large animals, and why, in the same phylogenetic line of smaller size species the males are of the same size or even smaller than females (Rensch, 1959; Andersson, 1994; Fairbairn, 1997)?